Security/Fire Protection Facts

 Security Staffing/ Hours of Operation

 Security response 24 hours / 7 days per week.
 Two (2) Security Patrol Officers on property (on-call 24 hrs. / 7 days per week).

 The location of the primary fire station is at the New Corporation yard, 121 Rancho San Carlos Road, Carmel, CA. This location is strategically located within five (5) miles of the majority of Preserve addresses and response time is under fifteen (15) minutes.
-MCRF mid-valley station is less than five (5) minutes response time to our front gate.
+MCRFD mid-valley station is less than five (5) minutes response time to our front gate.

 Fire/Medical Response Personnel

 A Paramedic/Firefighter is assigned to the Preserve from 9 am – 4 pm daily / 7 days per week.
 Three (3) trained firefighters serve in rotations from 5 pm – 9 am / 7 days per week.
 Support and training provided by MCRFD.
-Five (5) SLP employees reside on property and serve as First Responders for fire and medical emergencies.
+Five (5) SLP employees reside on property and serve as First Responders for fire and medical emergencies with one person certified as an EMT.
 The Preserve is also supported by an eight (8)-member volunteer Citizen Emergency Response Team (CERT).

 Fire and Fuels Management Specialist – a new full-time staff position at the Preserve establised in 2021